 Improper watering is the most common cause of cacti downfalls, whether it’s too much or too little.
 Because cacti are native to desert areas and drier climates, they’ve adapted to store water over long periods of time and can retain moisture during periods of drought.
-They can only hold so much inside them, which is why over-watering can cause a lot of problems.
+They can only hold so much inside them, which is why overwatering can cause a lot of problems.

 How often you water your cacti will depend a bit on the variety but mostly on the season, as far as frequency is concerned.
 The best way to know when your cactus needs water is to check the soil: If the top inch is dry, it’s time for a drink.
 For cacti, that means using the "soak and dry" method.

-What is the soak and dry method?
+Step 1: Use the soak and dry method.

 Like with many houseplants, the season plays a role in the frequency of watering.
 It becomes increasingly important that you get used to checking the soil to see if your cacti are thirsty.
 Generally, the rule of thumb is that during the growing season, a healthy cactus will need to be watered every one to two weeks.
 During the inactive season, the schedule shifts to once every three to four weeks.

 Step 3: No matter what your watering schedule is, check the soil.